torch2424/wasm-by-example/examples/passing-high-level-data-types-with-as-bind/passing-high-level-data-types-with-as-bind.assemblyscript.en-us.md

 ---

-**[as-bind](https://github.com/torch2424/as-bind) has support for many different types!** I'd highly reccomend reading the as-bind README, and in particular, the section of the [supported types by as-bind](https://github.com/torch2424/as-bind#supported-data-types).
+**[as-bind](https://github.com/torch2424/as-bind) supports more than just strings, and has support for many different types!** I'd highly reccomend reading the as-bind README, and in particular, the section of the [supported types by as-bind](https://github.com/torch2424/as-bind#supported-data-types).

 Feel free to [fix, suggest, or contribute more examples for language features or communitty tools](https://github.com/torch2424/wasm-by-example)!